RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/VgaImage.rst

 Which looks like this:

 .. figure:: img/VgaImage3.png
     :alt: Logo
     :align: center
     :width: 50%

-For the monitor to work correctly, it is necessary to send syncronization pulses at the exact time, for the exact duration (vga_vhdl.vhd).
+For the monitor to work correctly, it is necessary to send synchronization pulses at the exact time, for the exact duration (*vga_vhdl.vhd*).

 .. code-block:: vhdl

-    --signals to synhronize the screen
+    --signals to synchronize the screen
     hsync <= '1' when hst_sig >= Hf and hst_sig < Hf + Hs else '0';
     vsync <= '1' when vst_sig >= Vf and vst_sig < Vf + Vs else '0';
     rgb_out <= rgb_in;
     end Behavioral;

-This two code files are packed in a separated IP and have the following simple block diagram.
+These two code files are packed in a separate IP and have the following simple block diagram.

 .. figure:: img/VgaImage4.png
     :alt: Logo
     :align: center

-Before synthesizing the project, do not forget to create a wrapper over the block design (if it is not already created), otherwise the top module will not be found
+Before synthesizing the project, do not forget to create a wrapper over the block design (if it is not already created).
+Otherwise, the top module will not be found

 .. figure:: img/VgaImage5.png
     :alt: Logo
     :align: center

-Copy the resulting bitstream to RedPitaya, for example, via WinSCP and then upload it to fpga with the command
+Copy the resulting bitstream to RedPitaya, for example, via WinSCP, and then upload it to FPGA with the command

 .. code-block:: bash